RedisLabs/redislabs-docs/content/rs/security/database-security/encryption.md

 1. Authentication - The server makes sure that it communicates with an authorized entity.

 ## Client certificate authentication
-**Certificate authentication is availible for:**
+**Certificate authentication is available for:**

 1. Client to server communications - traffic from your Redis client to your database.
-1. Replication and synchronization traffic - When you configure ReplicaOf for a database, synchronization traffic flows between the primary instance of the database and the replica instance of the database.
+1. Replication and synchronization traffic - When you configure `Replica Of` for a database, synchronization traffic flows between the primary instance of the database and the replica instance of the database.
 You can configure authentication for Replica Of synchronization traffic only, or for all communications, including Replica Of synchronization traffic and data traffic between the database and the clients.

 **To configure TLS Authentication:**